 The experienced devil whose letters to his nephew, Wormwood, form the bulk of The Screwtape Letters.
-Screwtape has successfully corrupted thousands of human beings, convincing them to embrace sin and thereby condemning them… (read full character analysis)
+Screwtape has successfully corrupted thousands of human beings, convincing them to embrace sin and thereby condemning them… read analysis of Screwtape

 The young, inexperienced “junior tempter” whose continued, failed attempts to corrupt the patient are the subject of The Screwtape Letters.
-Wormwood is never actually heard from in the novel, as we hear about his… (read full character analysis)
+Wormwood is never actually heard from in the novel, as we hear about his… read analysis of Wormwood

 The weak, young, and deeply uncertain human being whose moral progress—and lack of progress—defines the plot of the novel.
-Much like Wormwood, the patient is less of a character with unique thoughts, feelings, and… (read full character analysis)
+Much like Wormwood, the patient is less of a character with unique thoughts, feelings, and… read analysis of The patient

 The patient’s mother, much like the patient, has few specific qualities—she’s an embodiment of clichés and stereotypes about middle-class, 20th century English mothers.
-One exception to this rule is that she is dainty and… (read full character analysis)
+One exception to this rule is that she is dainty and… read analysis of The patient’s mother

 Because The Screwtape Letters is told from the perspective of a devil like Screwtape, God is almost always referred to as The Enemy.
-In spite of his antagonistic role in the novel, God inspires… (read full character analysis)
+In spite of his antagonistic role in the novel, God inspires… read analysis of God

 The leader of the devils, whom they refer to as “Our Father,” Satan is nonetheless rarely mentioned in The Screwtape Letters, and is a far less conspicuous a presence than God.
-Nevertheless, on… (read full character analysis)
+Nevertheless, on… read analysis of Satan

 The devil who has been assigned to tempt the patient’s mother.